-- Seniors Seniors are exempt from Seminar unless they are unable to meet the Grade Check expectation, or have received another behavioral consequence. - Juniors & Sophomores - Report to seminar every day on time to check grade status. - o If the student has a B- or better in all classes are allowed to go to commons, the gym (during open gym times), participate in a Premier Seminar Workout. - If students have a B- or better in all classes and have a parent signed open campus form may leave the building.
+- Sophomores Juniors Seniors - Report to seminar every day on time to check grade status. - If the student has a B- or better in all classes are allowed to go to commons, the gym (during open gym times), participate in a Premier Seminar Workout. - If students have a B- or better in all classes and have a parent signed open campus form may leave the building. - Freshmen - Report to seminar every day on time to check grade status. - If the student has a B- or better in all classes are allowed to go to commons, the gym (during open gym times), participate in a Premier Seminar Workout.

-Freshmen

-- Report to seminar every day on time to check grade status. - If the student has a B- or better in all classes are allowed to go to commons, the gym (during open gym times), participate in a Premier Seminar Workout.